Configuring Remedy SSO agent

 Remedy SSO URLs

 Server user-facing (external) and service (internal) URLs of the Remedy SSO server can be the same or different.
 Both of these URLs should point to the same server where Remedy SSO is deployed.
 Due to security reasons, user-facing URLs are protected by firewalls and an HTTPS connection.
-Internal service calls are server-to-server and can be configured for HTTP only for the sake of performance.

 Remedy SSO external URL